stockc/mnug/public/speakers.md

     are trying to change the way people share and contribute to large datasets.

+*   <a name="mathiasbu"></a>
+    **Mathias Burger**
+    Mathias Burger is Senior Consultant at TNG Technology Consulting GmbH with focus on AI.
+Currently he is building AI models for the aerospace industry.
+He started web programming in his youth and is excited about the current advances in web technology.

 *   <a name="mathiasp"></a>
     **Mathias Peter**
     8+ years experience with software development.
 JS, Node, and AWS as focus.
 Experience with enterprise customers.